DmitryTsepelev/DmitryTsepelev.github.io/_posts/2022-04-05-why-ruby-has-symbols.md

 > Compilation step was added in Ruby 1.9

 First of all, interpreter _parses_ your program and gets an Abstract Syntax Tree (usually referred as AST) containing tokens that appear in the source code.
-I'm going to use a gem called [parser](https://github.com/whitequark/parser) to examine an AST of the `Article` class along with it's usage:
+I'm going to use a gem called [parser](https://github.com/whitequark/parser) to examine an AST of the `Article` class along with its usage:

 ```ruby
 require 'parser/current'